baggiobell/TBBC/README.md

+# TRANSLATION BASED BLOCK CIPHER

-# COMPILE AND RUN WITH
+## COMPILE AND RUN WITH

 cd Source

 g++ -I ../Headers/ tbbc.cpp

 ./a.out

 ------------------------------------------------------------------------------

-# FILES
+## FILES

 /Source
--> tbbc.cpp
+- tbbc.cpp
   // main

 /Headers
--> tbbc.h
+- tbbc.h
--> tbbc.hxx
+- tbbc.hxx
   // define a class TBBC which implements an identity cipher

--> tbbcAES_128m8s.h
+- tbbcAES_128m8s.h
--> tbbcAES_128m8s.hxx
+- tbbcAES_128m8s.hxx
    // define a class which implement AES
-   // - message length is fixed to 128
+   - message length is fixed to 128
-   // - key values can be multiple of 32 and is fixed at type definition
+   - key values can be multiple of 32 and is fixed at type definition
-   // - sbox size is fixed to 8
+   - sbox size is fixed to 8
-   // - the number of rounds is fixed at type definition
+   - the number of rounds is fixed at type definition

--> tbbcBUNNY_24m24k.h
+- tbbcBUNNY_24m24k.h
--> tbbcBUNNY_24m24k.hxx
+- tbbcBUNNY_24m24k.hxx
-   // define a class which implement BUNNY (a toy cipher)
-   // with 24 bits messages and 6 bit sbox
-   // define a class which implement BUNNY
+   // define a class which implement BUNNY (a toy cipher) with 24 bits messages and 6 bit sbox define a class which implement BUNNY
-   // - message length is fixed to 24
+   - message length is fixed to 24
-   // - key length is fixed to  24
+   - key length is fixed to  24
-   // - sbox size is fixed at type definition
+   - sbox size is fixed at type definition
-   // - the number of rounds is fixed at type definition
+   - the number of rounds is fixed at type definition

--> myFunctions.h
+- myFunctions.h
   // defines common functions

 ------------------------------------------------------------------------------

-# INSTRUCTION
+## INSTRUCTION

 To define a new Translation Based Block Cipher, define the new classes in a .h and .hxx file.